Welcome to Year 3

 3G Teaching Assistant - Mrs L. Nicholas

 Hello and welcome to Year 3!
 We are excited to be sharing your learning journey this year and have much planned to engage and excite you.
-Our Topic this term is called Urban Pioneers and we will be learning about the history of Potters Green and looking at a variety of Art techniques.
-We will also be learning French and the Ukulele.
+Our Topic this term is called Through the Ages and we will be learning about history from the Stone age, Bronze Age and Iron Age.
+We will also be learning French.

 Tuesday am (outdoor games) and Wednesday pm (indoor dance)

-An outdoor PE kit is required which includes jogging bottoms, jumper/hoody and trainers.
-We recommend bringing in a carrier bag too as trainers are often muddy and covered in grass.
+An outdoor PE kit is required which includes jogging bottoms, t-shirt, jumper/hoody and trainers.
+We recommend bringing in a carrier bag too as trainers are often muddy and covered in grass, so will not be able to be worn in the classroom.

 Homework will be given out on a Friday and be expected in the following Friday.
 There will be a piece of Maths homework linked to the week's Mathematical learning, so children can share their success.